RebeccaTrachtenberg/testing.md/answers.md

 Install a database on your VM

 I chose MySql.
-This link gave me simple instructions on how to install mysql [here](https://support.rackspace.com/how-to/installing-mysql-server-on-ubuntu/)
+This link gave me simple instructions on how to install mysql [here](https://support.rackspace.com/how-to/installing-mysql-server-on-ubuntu/).

-###Create a custom Agent check###
+### Create a custom Agent check ###
 Creating a custom agent check is simple.
 Inside /etc/datadog-agent/checks.d create a python file.
 I named mine hello.py.
 Inside I wrote a python with an output that provides a random number 0 to 1000.

 ![picture](./img/3.png)